COVID’s Impact on Travel to Japan

 June 27 2022: Japan has reported 14,238 new COVID-19 cases on Sunday; an increase of just over 1000 cases from the week before.
 Of those cases, 2004 were reported in Tokyo.
 A rise of 382 from the week before, it represents the ninth straight day that reported cases have risen above the week before.
 It comes as three more regional airports are set to reopen to international services.
 Sendai, Hiroshima and Takamatsu airports will begin accepting international flights, along with the more major hubs of Naha Airport in Okinawa and New Chitose Airport in Hokkaido – scheduled to reopen by the end of June.

-June 20 2022: it has been reported that 1300 people have lodged applications to travel to Japan on tours, under the government’s current scheme to open-up the border to tourism but only for people traveling on authorised tours.
+June 20 2022: It has been reported that 1300 people have lodged applications to travel to Japan on tours, under the government’s current scheme to open-up the border to tourism but only for people traveling on authorised tours.
 The first approved tour arrived on Wednesday.
 Participants are required to follow strict infection prevention measures including wearing masks at all times, frequently using hand sanitiser, adhere to social distancing, etc. Failure to do so can result in a participant being asked to leave Japan.
 Such strict rules have been met with widespread criticism across the tourism industry and are likely to limit the number of people applying to travel to Japan.

 June 20 2022: Japan reported 14,837 new COVID-19 cases on Saturday, a decrease of around 500 cases from the week before.
 While infections in Tokyo went up on Saturday, the overall weekly trend in the capital and across the country shows the infection rate is slowing.